VinnySmallUtilities/sdel/readme.md

 Overwriting an empty space on a hard (magnetic) disk.

 sudo sdel crds_prv_sl ~/_toErase
-Then you can delete the directory in the usual way (through the functions of the operating system) sudo rm -rf ~/_toErase

 After such a rewrite, it is recommended to clear the inode.